cassburt/Code201/README.md

 Added an if/else if condition to log how many questions a user got right overall.

 Added a while loop that lets a user guess a number continuously until the user enter the matching one.

+Added